 - Top performers by ROAS or CPA — not just CTR.
 An ad with high click-through but poor conversion is a vanity metric trap.

-- Creative format — Are videos outperforming static images?
-Are carousels beating single images?
+- Creative format: Are videos outperforming static images?
+Carousels beating singles?
 What aspect ratios work best?

 You can do this manually in a spreadsheet, but this is also where AI starts to help.
-Tools like Motion, Atria, or even ChatGPT with your exported data can identify patterns you would miss scanning hundreds of ads by eye.
+Tools like Motion or even Claude with your exported CSV data can identify patterns you’d miss scanning hundreds of ads by eye.
+I cover the full analysis setup in my AI analytics guide.

 The output of this step should be a simple creative brief: a list of your winning elements — the hooks, formats, visual styles, and copy angles that consistently drive results.